On this page

 Examples include:

-Key Features to Look for in B2B eCommerce Software
+What Manufacturers Should Look for in a B2B eCommerce Solution

 The right B2B eCommerce software doesn’t just manage order intake; it unifies sales operations.
 Beyond basic functionality like catalog management, it should deliver the control needed to manage complex B2B relationships at scale.